Tools

 ACPX sessions are non-interactive, so they cannot click a TTY permission prompt.
 ACPX uses separate harness-level settings under plugins.entries.acpx.config:

-Setting Common value Meaning
+Setting Values Meaning

 permissionMode approve-reads Auto-approve reads only.